Hyperspherical equivariant slices and basic classical Lie superalgebras: Introduction

 \subsection{Classification}

-It is easy to check (see~\S\ref{sec:hook}) that all the equivariant slices discussed in~\S\ref{triangle} are hyperspherical $G\times Q$-varieties.
-A natural question arises to classify all the nilpotent elements in reductive Lie algebras such that the equivariant slice $G\times S_e$ is a hyperspherical $G\times Q$-variety.
+It is easy to check (see~\S\ref{sec:hook}) that all the equivariant slices discussed in~\S\ref{triangle} are coisotropic $G\times Q$-varieties.
+A natural question arises to classify all the nilpotent elements in reductive Lie algebras such that the equivariant slice $G\times S_e$ is a coisotropic $G\times Q$-variety.
 This is the subject of the present note.
-The classification is an easy combinatorial consequence (see~\S\ref{sec:nonhyp}) of the basic necessary condition for hyperspherical property: the dimension of $G\times S_e$ must be at most $\dim(G\times Q)+\operatorname{rk}(G\times Q)$.
+The classification is an easy combinatorial consequence (see~\S\ref{sec:nonhyp}) of the basic necessary condition for coisotropic property: the dimension of $G\times S_e$ must be at most $\dim(G\times Q)+\operatorname{rk}(G\times Q)$.

-The classification is immediately reduced to the case of (almost) simple $G$, and then apart from the equivariant slices discussed in~\S\S\ref{eqsl},\ref{triangle} (and their images under the isomorphisms of classical groups in small ranks) there are just two more cases.
-Namely, a nilpotent of Jordan type $(3,3)$ in $\fsp_6$, and a nilpotent in the 8-dimensional orbit in $\fg_2$.
+The classification is immediately reduced to the case of (almost) simple $G$ (see~Lemma~\ref{factors}), and then apart from the equivariant slices discussed in~\S\S\ref{eqsl},\ref{triangle} (and their images under the isomorphisms of classical groups in small ranks) there are just two more cases.
+Namely, a nilpotent of Jordan type $(3,3)$ in $\fsp_6$, and a nilpotent in the 8-dimensional orbit in $\fg_2$, see the first column of~Table~\ref{tab} and~Theorem~\ref{list}.